Optimal sequencing depth for single-cell RNA-sequencing in Wasserstein space: Introduction

 where $\varepsilon>0$ is the desired error such that $\|v_{i}-\widehat{v}_{i}\|_{2}\leq \varepsilon$, and $\kappa$ is a constant that can be estimated from existing data.
 The allocation \eqref{eq: heimberg allocation} is interesting since the number of cells $n$ cancels out, having no direct effect on the eigenvector error.
 Nevertheless, \eqref{eq: heimberg allocation} does not address our problem of estimating the \emph{population} distribution $\mu$ or its associated quantities, since $v_{1}, \dots, v_{d}$ are the principal directions of the \emph{empirical} distribution $\mu_{n}$ and not of the population $\mu$.
 In that direction, it may be more meaningful to compare $\widehat{\Sigma}_{n}$ with the population covariance $\Sigma$ (i.e. covariance of $\mu$).

-Estimating population distributions in this context was first addressed by \citet{wangGeneExpressionDistribution2018} and \citet{zhang2020determining}, and both relied on empirical Bayes deconvolution techniques of \citet{efronEmpiricalBayesDeconvolution2016}. \citet{zhang2020determining} had a particular focus on optimal budget allocation.
-They prescribe the budget allocation
+Estimating population distributions in this context was first addressed by \citet{wangGeneExpressionDistribution2018} and \citet{zhang2020determining}, and both relied on empirical Bayes (EB) deconvolution techniques of \citet{efronEmpiricalBayesDeconvolution2016}. \citet{zhang2020determining} established minimax rates of $\Theta(\frac 1 m)$ for various estimation problems including 1-dimensional marginals, moments, and pairwise moments.
+They also investigated optimal sequencing budget allocation for the number of reads $m$ and cells $n$, and showed that the minimax rate can be achieved by empirical Bayes estimators as long as

-(see \cite[Theorems 1 and 2]{zhang2020determining}), which we rewrite as the linear relationship $n=\Theta(m)$ by hiding the constant $d$ for simplicity.
-This is slightly different from our allocation, which is mildly sublinear.
-Indeed, their work addresses a slightly different problem: parametric estimation of various statistics of $\mu$, and additionally under an \textit{exponential family} assumption, estimation of the 1-dimensional marginals of $\mu$.
-This is further manifested in the estimation rates, expressed in terms of the budget $m$.
-Given a 1-dimensional marginal of $\mu$ parametrized by some $\theta \in \mathbb{R}^p$, they establish the parametric rate